remotion-dev/remotion/packages/docs/docs/player/api.md

 };
 ```

-Since v4.0.XXX // TODO, a `buffering` variable is being returned if the Player is in a [buffer state](/docs/player/buffer-state).
-Read about [state management](/docs/player/buffer-state#state-management) to understand the different states a Player can be in.
+Since v4.0.XXX // TODO, a `isBuffering` variable is being passed in the callback which is `true` if the Player is in a [buffer state](/docs/player/buffer-state).
+Read about [state management](/docs/player/buffer-state#state-management) to understand how to treat the different states a Player can be in.

 ### `renderFullscreenButton`<AvailableFrom v="3.2.32" />